Exabyte-io/periodic-table/README.md

 # Periodic Table

 Data about chemical elements arranged in JSON format.
-The module also contains a `Element` class for convenient access to unit conversion of atomic properties (see example below).
+The module also contains modules for accessing data in both Python and JavaScript/TypeScript.

-The package has a dual-nature as both a Python and a Node.js package.

 ## 1. Installation